KarolinaBorisova/WardrobeOrganizer/README.md

 # WardrobeOrganizer

-### Asp.Net-Core application
+### Asp.
+Net-Core application

-> WardrobeOrganizer is web based applicaiton that helps you digitally organize your clothes.
+> WardrobeOrganizer is a web-based application that helps you digitally organize your clothes.
-> Users can easely register and login.
+> Users can easily register and log in.
-> Registered users can create family with members and houses.
-Every house has different storages with all of items inside.
+> Registered users can create families with members and houses.
+Every house has different storage with all of the items inside.
-> User can add, edit and delete members, houses, storages, items.
+> User can add, edit and delete members, houses, storages, and items.
-> When adding an item in the storage you can upload photo and write some information about it.
+> When adding an item to the storage you can upload a photo and write some information about it.
 Size, color, category, owner.
-> Whit this app you can check what you have in your houses and storages.
+> Whit this app you can check what you have in your houses and storage.
-> You can use search to find clothe by color or size.
+> You can use search to find clothing by color or size.
-> Also you can check member`s clothes and shose and see where are they.
+> Also you can check members' clothes and shoes and see where they are.